 What do the regulars think about the new menu?

 Everybody likes a tasty drink.
-Nobody’s complained about having whipped cream [made] in house.
+Nobody’s complained about having whipped cream, [for example, made] in house.

 Change is hard, too.
 I have one regular whose favorite thing was the white chocolate sauce, and we’re not making a house made white chocolate sauce.
 I saw him in here the other day just sitting and drinking water and I was like, “You’re killing me, I will buy you a drink.”

 I love honey.
 I’m a big tea drinker, I have it in tea.
 I love it on toast, I love it with peanut butter.
 Brian sent us home with the different samples of seasonal honeys and I tried every single one.